ayushiadhikari2004/True-Fit/README.md

 python rank.py --candidates ./candidates.jsonl --out ./submission.csv --mode compare --tfidf-only
 ```

-This writes rule mode's output to `submission.csv`, hybrid mode's output to
-`submission_hybrid.csv`, and prints a top-10/top-100 overlap report.
-Treat
-low agreement as a signal to actually read both shortlists and decide which
-one's reasoning you trust more for this JD, not as something to average away.

 The hybrid prefilter (the step that cuts the pool to ~2,500 candidates
 before deep/semantic scoring) blends the structured heuristic score with a
 cheap TF-IDF lexical-semantic score against the JD (`prefilter_heuristic_weight`